Skip to content

 Viruses are much smaller than bacteria and must replicate within other cells, such as the cells that line the inside of your nose.
 Upper respiratory tract infections are almost always caused by a viral infection and this is why antibiotics, which are only effective against bacteria, are rendered completely useless against the common cold.
 The incredible multitude of viruses which cause colds means it is almost impossible to create a “cure” or vaccine to combat the infections.

 Whilst modern medicine cannot create a single cure, there are a number of ways in which we can treat the symptoms of a cold.
 For example, new research has found that live cultures may be helpful in reducing the symptoms of URTIs caused by rhinovirus.
 The study, from the University Of Virginia School Of Medicine, suggests that Bifidobacterium lactis Bl-04 can modify the inflammatory response in the nose, following rhinovirus infection.
-Other studies have also revealed that B. lactis Bl-04 may significantly reduce the occurrence of URTIs (West et al., 2014b).

 The team at the University Of Virginia studied a total of 115 subjects, conducted in three cohorts in 2013.
 The study was conducted as a randomised, double-blind, placebo controlled clinical trial.
 For 28 days prior to the study, all participants were monitored to ensure that they were healthy before the study commenced.
 The participants were split into two groups and were supplemented daily with either the probiotic (B. lactis Bl-04), or placebo.
 All participants were infected with rhinovirus on day zero of the study, and were monitored daily thereafter.